IMAGINARY/SURFER-Galleries/README.md

 The optional `Gallery item label` is displayed in the gallery overview and may be omitted if the page title should be used as a label.
 Keep in mind that the label (resp. page title if label is omitted) should be concise since there is not much space to display it in the program.

+#### Adding new translations via GitHub

+This is the recommended way of contributing in general.
+Sending endless emails is error prone and time consuming, but still possible.
+If you want to contribute via GitHub, here are some general rules:

+1. Fork the project to your account
+2. Create a new branch called `xxxxx-translation` where `xxxxx` is the human readable name of your language (e.g. `english` or `turkish`).
+3. Apply changes *only* to this branch.
+Changes to others brachnes *will not be merged* with the `master` branch.
+4. Once you have something ready to show, make a pull request for your branch and wait for our reply.

+This is not the place to give an introduction to git, GitHub and its workflow.
+There are many tutorials in the web, but feel free to ask specific questions using our [issue tracker](https://github.com/IMAGINARY/SURFER-Galleries/issues).

 ### Improving existing translations

 You found a typo?
 You think, a certain translation is wrong or ambigious?
 [Report the issue on GitHub](https://github.com/IMAGINARY/SURFER-Galleries/issues/new) or [contact us directly](http://http//www.imaginary.org/contact).